jyotir2003/Hierarchical-Multi-Document-RAG-System-for-Textbook-QA/README.md

 1. "Never Split the Difference"
 2. "How to Talk to Anyone"
 3. "What to Say When You Talk to Yourself"
+📁 You'll find these books in the 'data' folder of this repository.

 ## 🚀 Setup and Usage

-Detailed instructions for setting up and using the system are provided in the NOTEBOOKS.
+Detailed instructions for setting up and using the system are provided in the 📁 "NOTEBOOKS" folder.
 This includes information on:
 - Required dependencies
 - Steps for content extraction and indexing
 - How to run queries and generate answers